run-llama/llama_index/docs/how_to/query/response_synthesis.md

 # Response Synthesis

-LlamaIndex offers different methods of synthesizing a response.
+LlamaIndex offers different methods of synthesizing a response from relevant context.
 The way to toggle this can be found in our [Usage Pattern Guide](setting-response-mode).
 Below, we visually highlight how each response mode works.

 ### Refine